ericperko/ericperko.com/content/cv.markdown

 including controls, localization, perception and planning, for an autonomous mobile robot.
 * Competed in [IGVC](http://www.igvc.org) in both 2009 and 2010

+### Publications
+* E. Perko and W. Newman, *Precision Navigation for Indoor Mobile Robots*, M.S.
+Thesis, (in progress, 2011)
+* T. Yanick, E. Perko and W. Newman, *Comparison of Control Methods for an Intelligent Wheelchair*, (in progress, to be submitted to IROS 2011)

 ### Teaching Experience